olgagaffarova/New-York-s-CitiBike-trips-in-2022/README.md

 # New York’s Citi Bike 2022 — Strategic Dashboard Project

 ### **Project Overview**
-The goal of this project is to analyze user behavior and identify opportunities for optimizing the **distribution and expansion** of Citi Bike stations across the city.
+The goal of this project is to examine CitiBike’s 2022 ridership to improve bike availability, optimize fleet management, and identify expansion opportunities across New York City.

-The dashboard that will be developed from this analysis will support the business strategy department in diagnosing **bike availability issues** and guiding **data-driven decisions** to ensure a balanced, sustainable, and efficient service network.
+The dashboard that will be developed from this analysis will support the business strategy department in diagnosing **bike availability issues** and guiding **data-driven decisions** to ensure a balanced and efficient service network.

 ---